Rhombus: Basic properties

 Not every parallelogram is a rhombus, though any parallelogram with perpendicular diagonals (the second property) is a rhombus.
 In general, any quadrilateral with perpendicular diagonals, one of which is a line of symmetry, is a kite.
 Every rhombus is a kite, and any quadrilateral that is both a kite and parallelogram is a rhombus.

 A rhombus is a tangential quadrilateral.
 That is, it has an inscribed circle that is tangent to all four sides.

 A rhombus.
-Each angle marked with a black dot is a right angle.
 The height h is the perpendicular distance between any two non-adjacent sides, which equals the diameter of the circle inscribed.
 The diagonals of lengths p and q are the red dotted line segments.